Don’t sell your mortgage note now… unless you really need funds.

 First, we look at the borrower.

 How does the borrower handle his financial obligations?
 Are we going to get all our payments on time?
 Or does the borrower have a spotty track record in meeting his financial obligations.
 If the borrower is unreliable, there is a much larger risk for us.
+So don’t sell your mortgage note now if the payer is shaky or unreliable.

 Next, we look at the property, that is the collateral for the promissory note.